OpenVidu Single Node COMMUNITY installation: AWS#

 Then, click on Retrieve secret value to get the JSON with all the information.

-To point your applications to your OpenVidu deployment, check the values of the JSON secret.
+To use your OpenVidu deployment, check the values of the JSON secret.
 All access credentials of all services are defined in this object.
+The most relevant ones are:

 Troubleshooting Initial CloudFormation Stack Creation#